jaismithas859/Railway-track-fault-detection-system-IOT/Readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-*This project was developed as part of the final year engineering project at my University , 2025.*
+*This project was developed as part of the final year engineering project at my University as part of team, 2025.*